TRON-Bioinformatics/covigator/README.md

 It stores variants in two tables:
 - Unique variants, the variant as an abstract concept with the annotations not sample specific, (eg: variant effect, non synonymous)
 - Variant observations, specific observation of a variant in a given sample with the sample specific annotations (eg: depth of coverage)

+#### Cooccurrence

+Computes the cooccurrence matrix incrementally for every new sample.
+Increases the count of every pairwise combination of variants within the new sample.
+It stores the cooccurrence matrix in one single table indexed by two variants.
+Only the lower diagonal is stored.

 ## Developer guide